AWC courses completed:

 “When my eldest son was about 18 months old, I was back at work full-time (in the same communications job) and hating the fact that I was spending so much time away from my family in a job that I didn’t find fulfilling,” says Joy.
 “My role had evolved and demanded long hours and involved more people politics than actual communication or writing.
 I knew it was time for a change, but I didn’t know what to do with myself.”

-Joy enrolled in the course Magazine and Newspaper Writing Stage 1.
+Joy enrolled in the course Freelance Writing Stage 1.
 “I decided to enrol in the Magazine Writing course because I wanted to give freelance writing a shot,” says Joy.
 “I wanted to understand the process of getting published, step-by-step.
 It didn’t disappoint!”

 “I wanted to learn from people who’d worked in the industry and I wanted to understand the steps that it took to come up with an idea, write a pitch, find a publication to get published in – and then submit it and get published!
 During the course, I got all of that feedback, all of that education and I remember the pitch that I workshopped as part of the course I submitted to Practical Parenting a few weeks afterwards and it got accepted and commissioned and that was my first commissioned piece.